ICSI Intracytoplasmic Sperm Injection

 Does ICSI increase the chance of autism?

 The connection between ICSI and autism has been studied, and while some research suggests a slightly higher incidence of autism spectrum disorders (ASD) in children conceived through assisted reproductive technologies, this is not conclusive.
 Many factors, such as parental age and genetics, may play a larger role.
 Our experts will guide you through the latest research and provide personalized advice, giving you confidence and peace of mind throughout your fertility journey.
+Read more: Why ICSI and IVF are not responsible for Autism Spectrum Disorders (ASD)

 Can ICSI cause chromosomal abnormalities?